 Kampala, the Capital is a vibrant blossoming metropolis that spreads over 7 hills.
 It's an astonishing city that has maintained its organic feel to those who knew it in its early days but also transformed into a modern city.
 Its ever changing skyline of new and old architecture gives it an organic feel.

 All over the country, the Pearl of Africa is alive - The restaurants across the country will offer you the finest Ugandan cuisine.
 Oh!
 How I miss it some times especially when I am away from home.
 Don't forget to try 'matooke' (kind of plantain) with ground nut sauce the next time you visit.
 Life is simple out there and worth living!

 Constitution Square - Kampala

-If you're one of the lucky ones who already live here, you'll find more than a few facts about this country that you didn't know before.
+You could be one of the lucky ones who already live here, you'll still find more than a few facts about this country that you didn't know before.